5 Tips to Properly Maintain Your Tools

 No matter what trade or hobby you engage in, there’s one essential rule that you should never forget: inspect your tools after every use.
 It is especially essential for industrial crank handles, as even a tiny nick or dent can lead to disaster.

 After each use, do a quick visual inspection – it doesn’t take very long.
-To prevent damage, you must take a minute or two to maintain your tools.
+Maintaining your tools to prevent damage requires a minute or two.

-- Check blades, cutting edges, and other pointed parts for any nicks or dents.
+- Check blades, socket sizes, and other pointed parts for any nicks or dents.
 If you find any damage, sharpen the damaged parts.
 Also, sharpen your tools at least every six months.

 - Check for loose nuts or bolts and fix them immediately to prevent further damage.